Drawing Of The Globe Theatre

 The Playhouse Exterior:

 The exterior of the Globe was a significant part of the overall aesthetic.
-It was a timber-framed structure, with thatched roofs, and windows.
+But it was a timber-framed structure, with thatched roofs, and windows.
 The presence of flagpoles and other external features also contributed to the playhouse's overall appearance.
 Your drawing should encompass this crucial exterior framework, including the overall structure, the polygonal shape, and the placement of entrances and exits.

 Drawing Techniques: From Sketch to Finished Product